THE WAY IT COULD BE:

 Within two minutes Jan was opening the glass door into a cavernous jungle of green, with hardly enough space for a person to walk down the narrow little path between shelves packed with pots.

 "See," said Jan pointing, "…down at the end, those are small water tanks .
 They produce pond plants, and fish.
 See in the bigger one at the back, they’re Tilapia.
 Amanda cemented a glass sheet in the front so the kids could see them swimming.
 You can raise a lot of fish in small tanks.
 And see here, this is where the hens roost in the corner of the greenhouse, behind a wire screen that keeps them away from the plants.
-The greenhouse helps to warm then in winter and they help to warm it., They get in at night through the opening there, from their run outside.
+The greenhouse helps to warm them in winter and they help to warm it., They get in at night through the opening there, from their run outside.
 Their breathing throughout the night and their droppings add carbon to the atmosphere.
 That increases plant growth."

 Pete elaborated.
 "That’s an example of how we get things to overlap.
 I mean we try to put things together so that the needs of one are met by something the other does naturally.
 In this case the hens get warm automatically in the greenhouse while they provide carbon dioxide to it.
 Meanwhile they also provide eggs, meat, feathers, and manure for the gardens."